tkchafin/FGTpartitioner/README.md

 ...
 ```

-You will need to block-compress and index your VCF file to speed up parsing:
+You will also need to block-compress and index your VCF file to speed up parsing:
 ```
 #Run bgzip (NOT gzip) to compress your joint VCF file
 bgzip file.vcf